8 Fall Computer Science Competitions for High School Students

 Eligibility: Open to high school students around the world who have already won their national competition

-The International Olympiad in Informatics (IOI) stands out as one of the world's leading computer science competitions, welcoming high school students from many nations.
+The International Olympiad in Informatics (IOI) is one of the world's leading computer science competitions, welcoming high school students from many nations.
 Each participating country selects a team of four individuals, who then compete solo over two days.
 Keep in mind that though you enter the competition as a team, each contestant will compete individually and will have to solve three algorithmic problems within five hours.
 Read here for more information on the contest rules.

 For U.S. students, qualification requires excelling in the USA Computing Olympiad (USACO).
 Participants at the IOI must possess excellent problem-solving skills, a deep understanding of algorithms, and strong programming capabilities, especially in C++.